pypeit/PypeIt/paper/paper.md

 complete list of the input parameters and available functionality - is provided as online documentation hosted by [Read the Docs](https://pypeit.readthedocs.io), which is regularly updated.
+It is a set of commands designed to perform the reduction without any additional coding.
 In what follows, we provide a brief description of the algorithms, but refer the interested reader to the online documentation for the most up-to-date information.